7 Signs You're Aging Faster Than You Should & What To Do About It

 You've heard that sitting is the new smoking, right?
 Well, it might not be quite that bad, but it is still pretty toxic to your health.
 "Spending more than just six hours a day on your backside drives up blood pressure and places you at a greater risk for diabetes, obesity, depression, and some types of cancer," Jordan Metzl, M.D., told mbg.
 "People who already have chronic illnesses see an increase in their symptoms."
 Not to mention, the position of sitting causes your hip flexors to become super tight, which can up your risk of injury.

-Try this: Instead of cramming in one workout before or after work, try incorporating more movement throughout your day.
+Instead of cramming in one workout before or after work, try incorporating more movement throughout your day.
 This could mean taking the stairs at work, going on a short walk outside or around the office whenever you have to make a phone call, or setting a timer and doing five squats every hour.
 It's the little things done regularly that will have the biggest positive impact.

 6. You're forgetful or can't concentrate.